autresphere/ASDepthModal/README.md

 ## ASDepthModal
 ASDepthModal is mostly inspired by a nice CSS work from http://lab.hakim.se/avgrund/.

-It gives a sense of depth between the current fullscreen view which is sent backward and a modal popup view which appears in front.
+It gives a sense of depth between the current fullscreen view which is sent backward with a blur effect and a modal popup view which appears in front.

 Works on iOS 5 and 6.